 Stemming from long-term systemic issues resulting from colonization, racism, and the Residential School system, the NWPD recognizes that Indigenous Peoples are overrepresented among survival sex workers.
 The "overrepresentation" is not only in Canada but a serious global issue.
 "Prostitution of Aboriginal Women occurs globally, in epidemic numbers, with Indigenous women at the bottom of a brutal race and class hierarchy in prostitution itself (in addition to being at the bottom of race and class hierarchies in other walks of life).
-18

 In response to "Forsaken - The Report of the Missing Women Commission of Inquiry ("MWCI) which was released in December, 2012, the NWPD has created policy entitled, "Sex Work Enforcement Policy OB185" This new policy assisted officers in understanding the NWPD'S philosophy and expectations regarding the investigation of crime in the sex industry.
 The policy is created to enhance the safety of all persons involved in the sex work.
 The policy is intended to maintain the safety of sex workers by targeting those that exploit, abuse, and or use violence against sex workers, especially youth and other vulnerable sectors of our community.
 The NWPD values building relationships with those involved in the sex industry to increase the safety of the workers, reduce victimization and violence, and where appropriate (such as with youth) assist with exit strategies.
-In all situations, NWPD officers will treat those in the sex industry with respect and dignity.
-The NWPD will also ensure the safety of 2SLGBTQQIA people in the sex industry, outline response strategies, and ensure a consistent and respectful message when NWPD officers deal with anyone involved in the sex industry.
+In all situations, NWPD officers will treat those in the sex industry, outline response strategies, and ensure a consistent and respectful message when NWPD officers deal with anyone involved in the sex industry.